 Traveler trees can reach 100 feet tall (30 meters), and their fanned crowns contain 20 -35 leaves attached to long yellow stalks.
 Traveler trees are named due to two factors.
-Their name stems from the tree’s ability to accumulate water in the leaf bases, which results in an easy drink for thirsty travellers.
+Their name stems from the tree’s ability to accumulate water in the leaf bases, which results in an easy drink for thirsty travelers.
 Secondly, their leaf fans grow on an east-west line, providing a natural compass for travelers.

 Their unusually-shaped white blooms look much like the related bird of paradise flowers, and they’re pollinated by lemurs who enjoy the flower’s nectar.
 Once pollinated, the seeds are astonishingly bright blue!

 |Madagascar Banana Tree